-- The 3-5 grades TOOLS Program is a voluntary educational intervention for students in grades 3 through 5 who are involved in disciplinary action due to fighting/physical aggression.
-Code for acts of aggression/fighting (2F, 3D FIT, 3E BAT, 3E PHA) - The purpose is to provide effective prevention education while helping students remain academically engaged by reducing out-of-school suspension days and providing strategies for avoiding aggressive responses to situations with others.
-The grades 3-5 TOOLS program requires full participation by the enrolled child and parent/guardian for successful completion. - TOOLS is optional: OSS consequences will be reduced for successful completion of program.
+- The 3-5 grades TOOLS Program is a voluntary educational intervention for students in grades 3 through 5 who are involved in disciplinary action due to vaping or fighting/physical aggression.
+Code for acts of aggression/fighting (2D, 2F, 3D FIT, 3E BAT, 3E PHA, 3T (TBC)) - The purpose is to provide effective education prevention while helping students remain academically engaged by reducing out-of-school suspension days and providing strategies for avoiding aggressive responses to situations with others.
+The grades 3-5 TOOLS program requires full participation by the enrolled child and parent/guardian for successful completion. - TOOLS is optional: OSS consequences will be reduced for successful completion of the program.